scottcolfer/scottcolfer.github.io/_posts/2019-04-08- balancing-a-digital-portfolio-using-time.md

 Remember we said that the [phases of an agile project](https://www.gov.uk/service-manual/agile-delivery) effectively gave the Civil Service a way of exploring new opportunities?
 We can use this realisation to think of the phases of an agile project as relating to to horizons 2 and 3.

-We can think of [discovery](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works)* and [alpha](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works) (and anything that proceeds them) as research into ideas that mmight emerge as opportunities.
+We can think of [discovery](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works)* and [alpha](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works) (and anything that proceeds them) as research into ideas that might emerge as opportunities.
 This is horizon 3.
 We should probably invest around 10% of our available resources in discovery, alpha, and anything that proceeds these phases.

 We can think of [beta](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works) and the beginning of [live](https://www.gov.uk/service-manual/agile-delivery/how-the-live-phase-works) as emergent opportunities.
 This is horizon 2.
 We should probably invest around 20% of available resources in beta, and early live phases.